moezmirza/new-P05-Ujret/Development/Sprint 4/readme.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

 ### (2) Run Node Backend Locally
+First, Copy env from [here](https://drive.google.com/file/d/1ItTW_Pw-x1zbPix6rG_ntZJ0IJ--SqWk/view?usp=sharing), and paste it in Sprint 3/Ujret-Backend-Node folder and then follow the steps below.

 ###### Run these commands one by one in the Node backend main Directory